amchagas/Flypi/3D_print_files/README.md

 ## Selection of parts

-Parts may be selected for construction in either viewing mode by setting the switch variables at the top of the `FlyPi.scad` file.
+Parts may be selected for construction in either viewing mode by setting the switch variables at the top of the `FlyPi_v29.scad` file.